 This one unit course consists of nine modules.
 Since this is a one unit CR/NC course, assignments consist of showing competency in various social and learning technologies and platforms and engaging in discussion on social computing in response to readings and questions raised by the instructor.
 Details follow:

 Learning Management System

-- Accessing the class roster
+- access the list of class members

-- Submitting an assignment
+- submit an assignment

 Social Networking Platforms and Principles